Challenge Identification, Eligibility and Placement Procedures

 Valley View School District 365U believes that all students should be given the opportunity to be screened for placement into the district Challenge program.
 Identification procedures include but are not limited to formal assessments (ability and achievement) and teacher observation.
 There are four steps for identification and eligibility.
 An appeals process is included for those parents and/or teachers who want to have a student’s data reviewed.
 The following criteria outlines the procedures for invitation into a specific program.

-The district automatically screens all Grade 1 students using the Naglieri Nonverbal Ability Test (NNAT3).
-Students in Grades 2, 3, 4, and 5 are screened based on performance on fall district assessment scores.
-If a student in Grade 2, 3, 4, and 5 has not been screened with the NNAT3 as previously described, a parent or staff who suspects that student may be potentially gifted (based on the description of giftedness), may request in writing further investigation and/or assessment from the building Principal.
+The district automatically screens all Grade 1 students using the Naglieri Nonverbal Ability Test (NNAT3) in December/January (based on overall assessment load each school year).
+Students in Grades 2, 3, 4, and 5 are screened in February based on performance on fall and winter district assessment scores.
+If a student in Grade 2, 3, 4, and 5 has not been screened with the NNAT3 as previously described, a parent or staff member who suspects that student may be potentially gifted (based on the description of giftedness), may request in writing further investigation and/or assessment from the building Principal.

 Step 3: Data Review